hgminh95/blog/content/posts/which-loop-is-faster.md

   for (int j = 0; j < N; ++j)
     sum += a[j * N + i];
 ```

-The first loop access the memory sequentially from the beginning to the end of the array.
-The second one jump N step between 2 iterations. **Which one is faster?**

 I have run it and here is the result (you can find the code at [Github](https://github.com/hgminh95/which_loop_is_faster) - it is not exactly the same but should be close enough for this discussion)